xlladdins/xll/docs/Excel4MacrosE-G.md

     > distribution, and you must specify which series is first in the
     > distribution by using the series\_num argument.

->
+> &nbsp;

-Series\_num    is the number of the first series in the overlay chart and corresponds to the First Overlay Series box in the Overlay dialog box.
+Series\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of the first series in the overlay chart and corresponds to the First Overlay Series box in the Overlay dialog box.
 If series\_dist is 1 (automatic series distribution), this argument is ignored.

-Up\_down    corresponds to the Up/Down Bars check box.
+Up\_down&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Up/Down Bars check
+box.
 Up\_down is available only for line charts.

-Series\_line    corresponds to the Series Lines check box.
+Series\_line&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Series Lines check box.
 Series\_line is available only for stacked bar and column charts.

-Labels    corresponds to the Radar Axis Labels check box.
+Labels&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Radar Axis Labels check box.
 Labels is available only for radar charts.

 **Related Functions**

-DELETE.OVERLAY   Deletes the overlay on a chart
+DELETE.OVERLAY&nbsp;&nbsp;&nbsp;Deletes the overlay on a chart

-FORMAT.CHART   Formats a chart
+FORMAT.CHART&nbsp;&nbsp;&nbsp;Formats a chart

 Return to [top](#E)